annarife99/Final-Project-MLOps/reports/README.md

 >
 > Answer:

 Each of the three members has implemented changes in the project while always using a secondary personal branch.
 Every time a significant change was implemented a pull request to the main branch was created, so each of us could pull the changes from the main branch and work from there again.
-Still not super familiar with how should be the best approach when using branches, at least we got aware of how important is their usage in order to prevent messing up with all the code in the main directory.
+Still not super familiar with how should be the best approach when using branches, we were at least aware of how important is their usage to prevent messing up with all the code in the main directory.

-So far we have just created branches from the main branch, which gives kind of a really simple structure, but it could be useful to create sub-branches of the already existing branches when aiming to apply more complex and significant changes from the main branch, that should be divided in different subtasks.
+So far we have just created branches from the main branch, which gives a simple structure, but it could be useful to create sub-branches of the already existing branches when aiming to apply more complex and significant changes from the main branch, that should be divided in different subtasks.

 ### Question 10